zbabtkis/webdlmon/bower_components/semantic/CONTRIBUTING.md

 When submiting a bug report, please include a set of steps to reproduce the issue and any related information, browser, OS etc. If we can't see the issue then it will make solving things much more difficult.

+Please create a fork of this [jsfiddle](http://jsfiddle.net/pMDsH/) to demonstrate bugs.

 ### Style Guide

 Contributors should read over the coding guidelines for the project.
 Most importantly, the guide for language, as it is one of the most important parts about Semantic UI.